Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 created idle animation for boss created plan for big enemy and boss enemy BTs created the final charts of the BTs and their related JSONs

+\\fourth week of january
+finalized the drawio charts
+added missing nodes to the dictionary modified some functions added base stats for boss